 We’re gonna harp on the app a little bit more.
 Mostly, because it’s such a crucial tool that is used by guests in the theme parks.
 There’s one other BIG thing you need to know before you: not only is the app difficult to navigate, but it also crashes.
 A lot.
 You might be attempting to make a Mobile Order and it will close out or glitch right after you’ve entered 6 entrees and 7 drinks.
 It can be frustrating and we absolutely feel your pain.

-We should also touch on the unreliable wifi which can make things really inconvenient sometimes!
-This isn’t the app’s fault, but Disney World’s free wi-fi is notoriously…not good.
+We should also touch on the unreliable Wi-Fi which can make things really inconvenient sometimes!
+This isn’t the app’s fault, but Disney World’s free Wi-Fi is notoriously…not good.
 It can cut in and out throughout the day at the most inopportune moments.
-We suggest shutting off the wifi when you’re using your phone’s signal for important features.
+We suggest shutting off the Wi-Fi when you’re using your phone’s signal for important features.
 This can include Mobile Ordering or booking a reservation.
-We especially advise turning off your wifi when booking Boarding Group for Rise of the Resistance.
-The system used for Rise is finicky and it becomes even worse when using the wifi.
+We especially advise turning off your Wi-Fi when grabbing a Genie+ ride reservation or when buying a pay-per-ride time for rides like Rise of the Resistance.
 Use your cell service when trying to snag the hard-t0-get passes!

 We can’t totally solve the app’s crashing problem.
 We can offer you a few tips to ease the annoyance.
 First up, make sure the app is updated to its latest version.
 The glitches can come up because it isn’t properly updated.
 Restarting the app or your phone will usually help if you’re having trouble opening the app or having it load too.
 And sometimes, it’s best to have a real human help you when everything else fails.
 Cast Members can usually assist you when things aren’t working on the app or direct you to someone who can.

 Mobile Order System Updates